• Skip to primary navigation

 mix with blender

-To this, add two tablespoons of ice water and mix in.
-I again employed the pastry blender for this, but eventually used my hands to ensure the dough is evenly mixed.
-The recipe calls for adding one or two more tablespoons of water to ensure you get the right consistency, and I usually add both these optional tablespoons, for a total of four.
+1. When using a pastry blender I eventually use my hands to ensure the dough is evenly mixed.
+The recipe calls for adding one or two more tablespoons of water to ensure you get the right consistency, and when mixing manually, I usually add both these optional tablespoons, for a total of four.
+Which probably indicates that the food processor does a better job distributing the moisture.

-Place the dough on a piece of plastic wrap, shape into a disk, then wrap and refrigerate for at least an hour.
+2. Place the dough on a piece of plastic wrap, shape into a disk, then wrap and refrigerate for at least an hour.

 To bake, unwrap the dough and place on a large piece of floured wax paper.
 Roll out the dough with a rolling pin to make a large circle, about 14 inches in diameter.